Portrait courtesy of www.legis.state.pa.us.

 Holcombe resided in the county of his birth until reaching age ten. whereafter he and his family relocated to Sullivan County.
 He attended school here for a period of three years, after which his family returned to LeRoy.
 A graduate of the Elmira School of Commerce, Vell Holcombe removed to Dushore, Pennsylvania in 1893, where he would take on the position as bookkeeper under Samuel Cole, a prominent local businessman.
 He remained in the employ of Cole until 1898, when he decided to go into business for himself.

-In December 1898, he and Holcombe and Henry Obert partnered and purchased a furninture and undertaking business formerly owned by E.F.
+In December 1898, he and Holcombe and Henry Obert partnered and purchased a furniture and undertaking business formerly owned by E.F.
 Taubach.
-Holcombe would purchase his partner's interest the following year, and afterwards the business would operate under the name Holcombe and Lauer.
+Holcombe would purchase his partner's interest the following year, and afterward the business would operate under the name Holcombe and Lauer.
 Vell Burr Holcombe married on November 29, 1900 in Dushore to Ms. Rosanna Jane "Jennie" Cook (1876-1969), to whom he was wed for over fifty years.
 The couple's lengthy union would see the births of five children: Pauline Cook (1903-1992), Alice Elizabeth (1905-1955), Pierson Joseph (1907-2002), Vell Carl (1913-1999) and Richard L. (1915-2014), who died just short of his 99th birthday.

 Vell Holcombe would continue to represent Sullivan County in the state assembly until 1933, having been an unsuccessful candidate for reelection the previous November.
 He continued to own and operate his furniture and undertaking business until 1947, when he retired and turned over the operation to his sons Richard and Vell Carl.
 Survellon Burr Holcombe died in Dushore in May 1952 at age 81 and was later interred at the St. Basil's Cemetery in that town.
 His widow Jennie survived him by nearly two decades, dying in 1969 at age 92.